• Skip to primary navigation

 Angled cupcake with raspberry frosting and a raspberry on top.

-The raspberries add a punch of flavor to the delicate canvas of a vanilla cupcake.
+The raspberries add a punch of flavor to the delicate canvas my easy vanilla cupcake recipe, but if you prefer chocolate cupcakes (like me!), then I also have these chocolate and raspberry cupcakes.

 Four raspberry frosted cupcakes with a bowl on raspberries on the side.